luyadev/luya/docs/guide/app-blocks.md

 }
 ```

-As we have switched to PHPBlock by default (since beta8) you now have to create also a view file, which is located in the view folder of your application: `app/views/blocks/`.
+As we have switched to PHPBlock by default you now have to create also a view file, which is located in the view folder of your application: `app/views/blocks/`.
 The view itself must have the same name as the class name of your block, e.g. `TextTransformBlock.php`.

 In the example above, the view file should look like this: